ewag/i2b2/README.md

 export DS_WD_PASS=wd-pass
 ...
 ```

+## Adjust your .env
+The directory has a `.env` file which is used by docker to put environment variables into the containers.
+It also allows the `docker compose` process to use them which can aid deployments.
+The .env provided covers a range of variables i2b2 can use, most of which will not need changing.
+For setting up on a remote server, the relevant fields should be changed.

 ## Deploy containers
 Once all the settings are done, you can deploy the containers to your system.
 This follows regular docker commands so no special setup should be needed.
 From the base directory of the project (where you have the `docker-compose.yml` file), run the following: